scf37/config/README.md

   classpath:myenv/my.properties
   ```

-2. Use host name as environment name(useful for developers to have their private configuration)
+2. Use host name as environment name(useful for developers to have their private configuration).
-    Allow to set environment name on startup via system properties
+    Allow to set environment name on startup via system properties.
-    Production support wants to keep passwords separated from the app in home directory
+    Production support wants to keep passwords separated from the app in home directory.

   ```java
   EnvironmentNameResolver resolver = new EnvironmentNameResolver();